-Control of the MMC is believed to be a role of the central nervous system, which includes the brain and spinal cord, as well as, in part, due to the secretion of the enteric hormone known as motilin.
+The MMC appears to be controlled by the nervous system, which includes the brain, spinal cord, and its nerve extensions, as well as by the secretion of the enteric hormone, motilin.

-Motilin is produced by endocrine cells in the small intestine and plays an important role in the regulation of MMC, as the concentrations of this hormone are directly related to the different phases of MMC 4.
+Motilin is produced by endocrine cells in the beginning part of the small intestine and plays an important role in the regulation of MMC, as the levels of this hormone are directly related to the different phases of MMC 4.

-GI contraction can therefore be measured by analyzing the concentration of motilin within the blood plasma, as these levels will increase every 90-120 minutes during the fasting period, and will practically disappear once you eat a meal.
+GI contraction can be measured by analyzing the concentration of motilin in the blood plasma, as these levels will fluctuate every 90-120 minutes as we fast (reaching a peak during phase 3 of the MMC), and will almost disappear once you eat.

 MMC and SIBO

-SIBO, which is defined as the presence of excessive bacterial growth within the small intestine that exceeds 105 colony forming units per milliliter (ml) of content in this organ, is often determined through a glucose or lactulose breath test, or also by cultures of cells obtained from the small intestine 3.
+SIBO, which is defined as an excessive bacterial growth greater than 105 colony-forming units per milliliter (ml) in the small intestine, is often diagnosed by a glucose or lactulose breath test, or by cultures obtained from the small intestine 3.

-Therefore, MMC, in addition to controlling motility, also proves to be an important mechanism by which bacterial flora of the small intestine is controlled 3.
-In fact, it has been hypothesized that since the MMC promotes contraction of the small intestine, or motility, it allows for the migration of bacteria to move towards the lower intestine, rather than remaining in the small intestine to cause many of the symptoms associated with SIBO.
+Therefore, MMC, in addition to controlling motility, is also an important mechanism for controlling the bacterial flora of the small intestine and is known as the “intestinal housekeeper”3.
+This is because the MMC promotes motility of the small intestine, allowing the bacteria to migrate towards the large intestine, effectively stopping the accumulation of bacteria in the small intestine and the associated symptoms of SIBO.

 What are Prokinetic Agents?

-When you break down the word ‘prokinetic,’ ‘pro’ indicates a promotion or giving rise to something, whereas ‘kinetics’ indicates the movement or activation of something.
+When you break down the word ‘prokinetic,’ ‘pro’ means to promote or give rise to something, whereas ‘kinetics’ means movement or activation of something.

-Prokinetic agents, therefore, are a class of drugs that are used to promote motility within the gastrointestinal (GI) tract for the management of clinical disorders that show the following symptoms:
+Prokinetic agents, therefore, are a class of drugs that promote motility within the gastrointestinal (GI) tract and manage the following symptoms: